intel/libvpl/examples/interop/dpcpp-blur/README.md

 ## Building the `dpcpp-blur` Program

+- Note: Only the environment specified in this readme is supported and validated

 ### Include Files
 The oneVPL include folder is located at these locations on your development system:
  - Linux: $ONEAPI_ROOT/vpl/latest/include